Updated: Nov 21

 My excellent sense of smell lets me in on even more secrets.
 I can smell the cigarette smokers, the pot smokers, the cigar smokers (believe it or not, two toughs in my neighborhood bust out the cigars at 5 am), the dryer sheets of the people doing laundry, the body wash of someone taking a shower if they’ve cracked the bathroom window, the sausage frying (naughty to eat sausage for a weekday breakfast).
 I’ve been running this same neighborhood for 30+ years.
 Once I smelled a man’s cologne that I didn’t recognize, so I turned around and sprinted, all elbows and a**holes, right back home.
 Safety first!

-I’m grateful for the writers who expertly explore the many aspects of human behavior.
+I’m grateful for the writers who expertly explore the many aspects of human behavior and how other people live.
 I like to read even more than I like to write, and my admiration never dims for authors who can create a comprehensive picture of a character or scene.